So how do you get tickets to see the famous Lipizzaner horses in action at Vienna’s Spanish Riding School?

 The riding school also has outdoor paddocks in the nearby (public) Burggarten park, where horses have the opportunity to enjoy some space and fresh air.

-As expected, the stallions left a magnificent impression: the park visitors (me included) just stopped and stood in absolute awe.
+As expected, the stallions conveyed their usual magnificent impression: the park visitors (me included) just stopped and stood in absolute awe.

-(Out for an autumnal ride through the Burggarten)
+(A stroke of luck: spotting an early-morning autumnal ride through the Burggarten)

 How to get to the riding school

-Look for the signs under the giant dome (Michaelerkuppel) that marks the entrance to the Hofburg area from Michaelerplatz square.
+Look for the signs under the giant dome (Michaelerkuppel) just inside the entrance to the Hofburg area on historical Michaelerplatz square.

 Address: Spanish Riding School (visitor center and entrance), Michaelerplatz 1, 1010 Vienna | Website